 Why choose the School of Arts and Creative Industries

-This blended-learning course is led by experienced practitioners working at the intersection of health, creativity and social change.
+Led by experienced practitioners – learn from artists and facilitators working at the intersection of health, creativity and social change.

-We collaborate with organisations such as Mind, Sue Ryder and Take heART at Bedfordshire Hospitals NHS Foundation Trust to test your ideas in live settings.
+Our real-world partnerships with organisations such as Mind, Sue Ryder and Take heART at Bedfordshire Hospitals NHS Foundation Trust invite you to test your ideas in live settings.

 About the course